secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 In this project, we use conda and pip toolkit to build the environment.

-The following two **options** was provided to build the environment.
+The following two **options** are provided for building the environment.

 - #### First Option
 ```bash=